Eucalyptus leucoxylon: Essential oils

 The leaves are distilled for the production of cineole based eucalyptus oil.

 Use in horticulture

-Subspecies megalocarpa is a relatively small tree with red flowers and large fruit is often available under the horticultural name, ‘Rosea’.
+Subspecies megalocarpa is a relatively small tree with red flowers and large fruit and is often available under the horticultural name 'Rosea'.
 It flowers profusely in winter, and is widely planted as an ornamental plant.
 'Euky Dwarf' is grown as a street and garden tree, growing to a height of 5-6 m tall and 3-4 m wide.
 Subspecies leucoxylon has been recommended for larger gardens and parklands.

-A variety known as Euky Dwarf is very popular as a street and garden tree, growing around 5–6m in height.